dankahle/contacts-fe/e2e/E2E-TEST-CASES.md

 *  clicking on link spawns new tab in browser, or maybe just check it's a link with the properties required (href="mailto:.../phone:")
 * >responsive test for contact list item name/email/phone/notes

-### contact list item
-done in contact list right?

 ### more actions
 * all labels show up
-* remove from label if label is active
+* remove from label
-* delete contact
+* delete contact // done in contact list tests

 ## dialogs
 ### contact detail